 CUTS, SCRATCHES, & BRUISES

-• Rubbing or applying pressure to the eye
+- Avoid rubbing or applying pressure to the eye.

-• Attempting to remove objects stuck in the eye tissue or skin
+- Do not attempt to remove any objects stuck in the eye tissue or skin.

-• Using metal tools like tweezers on your eye
+- Refrain from using metal tools like tweezers on your eye.

-• Applying medications or ointments without medical advice
+- Avoid applying medications or ointments without medical advice.

-We hope you never face an eye emergency, but if you do, please don’t hesitate to give us a call.
+We hope you never have to seek emergency eye treatment, but if you do, please don’t hesitate to give us a call.

 REQUEST APPOINTMENT